jonataslaw/picker/README.md

-# Media Picker plugin for Flutter
+# Picker plugin for Flutter

 A Flutter plugin for iOS and Android for picking images and videos from gallery or camera, and save files on gallery